jzxr/jzxr.github.io/README.md

 ## 4.1 Stackoverflow - Piechart

 ---
-This body content is to plot a piechart for stackoverflow
+This function is to plot a piechart for stackoverflow

 ---

 ### 4.1.1 Stackoverflow - import libraries

 ---
-This body content is to import libraries required and specify file path
+This function is to import libraries required and specify file path

 ---